licton/lovelicton/content/d5_candidate_forum.md

-Title: Want to Learn More About the District 5 Candidates?
+Title: Want to Learn More About the District 5 City Council Candidates?
 Date: 2019-06-30 21:00
 Author: amandacrosley
 Category: Events